tskit-dev/msprime/docs/tutorial.rst

 involving recombination.
 In this example we know that there can only be one tree because we have not provided a value for ``recombination_rate``, and it defaults to zero.
 Therefore, we access the only tree in the sequence using the call ``tree_sequence.first()``.
 Finally, we draw a simple depiction of the tree to the terminal using the :meth:`~.SparseTree.draw` method.

+Genealogical trees record the lines of descent along which genomes have been inherited.
+Since diploids have two copies of each autosomal chromosome, diploid individuals contain two such lines of descent: the simulation above provides the genealogical history of only three diploids.

 Trees are represented within ``msprime`` in a slightly unusual way.
 In the majority of libraries dealing with trees, each node is